2024 Toronto Argonauts season

-The 2024 Toronto Argonauts season was the 66th season for the team in the Canadian Football League and their 151st year of existence.
+The 2024 Toronto Argonauts season was the 66th season for the team in the Canadian Football League (CFL) and their 151st year of existence.
 The Argonauts qualified for the playoffs for the fourth consecutive year with a win on October 11 over the Winnipeg Blue Bombers.
 The team won their 19th Grey Cup championship after defeating the Blue Bombers in the 111th Grey Cup game.

 The 2024 CFL season was the fourth season for head coach Ryan Dinwiddie and the fifth season for Michael Clemons as general manager.

 On July 11, 2024, team owners, Maple Leaf Sports & Entertainment (MLSE), parted ways with team president, Bill Manning, and stated that Clemons would report directly to MLSE President, Keith Pelley.

 The Toronto Argonauts drew an average home attendance of 15,129 in 2024.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2024 CFL Global Draft took place on April 30, 2024.
+The 2024 CFL global draft took place on April 30, 2024.
 The Argonauts had two picks in the draft, selecting seventh in each round.